• Home

 ---------------

 Hopefully these precautions will keep pipes from freezing.
 This cold spell will drag on a bit.
 I expect heat units to be stressed as well, but trust they will do the job until this passes.
-A small space heater may be a good idea to have around in case it gets a bit chilly inside.
+As noted above, a space heater may be a good idea to have around in case it gets a bit chilly inside.

 DON'T LEAVE SPACE HEATERS RUNNING WHEN YOU'RE NOT AT HOME!